Misirlou: Later versions

-In 1941, Nick Roubanis, a Greek-American music instructor, released a jazz instrumental arrangement of the song, crediting himself as the composer.
+Nick Roubanis, a Greek-American music instructor, released a jazz instrumental arrangement of the song, crediting himself as the composer, in 1941.
 Since his claim was never legally challenged, he is still officially credited as the composer today worldwide, except in Greece where credit is given to either Roubanis or Patrinos.
 Subsequently, Chaim Tauber, Fred Wise and Milton Leeds wrote English lyrics to the song.
 Roubanis is also credited with fine-tuning the key and the melody, giving it the Oriental sound that it is associated with today.
 The song soon became an "exotica" standard among the light swing (lounge) bands of the day.

 Harry James recorded and released "'Misirlou" in 1941 on Columbia 36390, and the song peaked at No. 22 on the U.S. chart.

-In 1946, pianist Jan August recorded a version of the song on Diamond Records (Diamond 2009), which reached No. 7 on the Billboard Jockey charts in the U.S.
+Pianist Jan August recorded a version of the song on Diamond Records (Diamond 2009) in 1946.
+It reached No. 7 on the Billboard Jockey charts in the U.S.

-In 1951, Turkish-Jewish polyglot singer Darío Moreno recorded a version with lyrics sung in French.
+Turkish-Jewish polyglot singer Darío Moreno recorded a version with lyrics sung in French in 1951.

-In 1962, Dick Dale rearranged the song as a solo instrumental rock guitar piece.
+Dick Dale rearranged the song as a solo instrumental rock guitar piece in 1962.
 During a performance, Dale was bet by a young fan that he could not play a song on only one string of his guitar.
-Dale's father and uncles were Lebanese-American musicians, and Dale remembered seeing his uncle play "Misirlou" on one string of the oud.
+Dale's father James Monsour and uncles were Lebanese-American musicians, and Dale remembered seeing his uncle play "Misirlou" on one string of the oud.
 He vastly increased the song's tempo to make it into rock and roll.
-It was Dale's surf version that introduced "Misirlou" to a wider audience in the U.S.
+It was Dale's surf version that introduced "Misirlou" to a wider audience in the U.S. Dale recorded a new version with faster tempo for his 1975 Greatest Hits compilation.

+Jazz pianist Vince Guaraldi recorded a live version with his quartet at the Trident Jazz Club in Sausalito, California in December 1962.
+It was released the following year on Vince Guaraldi in Person, and received critical accolades from Why It Matters blogger James Stafford stating "for sheer plaster-a-smile-on-your-face delight, nothing beats his take on the Mediterranean traditional song".

-The Beach Boys recorded a Dale-inspired "Misirlou" for the 1963 album Surfin' U.S.A., solidifying "Misirlou" as a staple of American pop culture.
+The Beach Boys recorded a Dale-inspired "Misirlou" for the 1963 album Surfin' U.S.A.

+Serbian folk singer Staniša Stošić recorded his version of the song, called "Lela Vranjanka" ("Lela from Vranje"), in 1972.